chili-chips-ba/openPCIE/4.build/hw_build.openXC7/README.md

 % source /opt/openxc7/setup_env.sh
 ```

-The build is then as simple as:
+Provided you use openXC7 version that includes all bug fixes we've identified in the course of this project (see [openXC7 issues](https://github.com/chili-chips-ba/openPCIE/issues?q=is%3Aissue%20label%3AopenXC7)), the build is then as simple as:
 ```bash
 % make
 ```

 #### End-of-Document